Nick-Toth/CFSM-Designer/README.md

-# Graph-Tool
+# CFSM-Designer
-A tool for general graph visualization.
+A tool for designing and visualizing finite state machines.